pay with Klarna now available!

 If you wish to learn more or have any additional questions, we invite you to book a 30-minute discovery call with our team.

-→ Click here to book a discovery call.
+Click here to book a discovery call.

-The call will be with the team who organise our courses, and work closely with our medical teaching faculty.
-They are best placed to really explain what our attendees get out of attending a course with us.
+The call will be with the team who organise our courses and work closely with our medical teaching faculty.
+They’re best placed to explain what our attendees really get out of attending a course with us.

-Register for a time that suits, and we look forward to speaking with you soon.
+Register for a time that works for you, and we look forward to speaking with you soon.

 Prefer email?
-Then feel free to contact us or message us via our website live chat.
+Then feel free to contact us.